danroth-nyt/image-Source-Reverb/README.md

 ### Current Concerns/Issues

-* A version using a GUI is currently being implemented for easier use.
+* GUI version can be tightened to provide easier use.

 ## Authors